 An enormous plus from the position of a parent or teacher is that yoga builds listening skills and improves self-discipline (yay!).
 It also allows children to be independent and embrace their differences.

-Rather than being pressured to look and move identical to the person next to them, children are encouraged to pay attention (or “listen”) to the messages their own body is sending them about how it feels and move accordingly.
+Rather than being pressured to look and move identical to the person next to them, children are encouraged to pay attention.
+They “listen” to their body’s messages and move accordingly.

 One of the most important benefits is how yoga aids with stress-management.
 I once had a grown man laugh at me when I told him I am a Children’s Yoga Instructor.
 “Are kids really that stressed out?” he asked.

 YES!
 Yes.
 They.
 Are.